piedeboer96/BingBoysGolf/README.md

   If you want to switch numerical solvers, navigate to the following file in the source code:
   BingBoysGolf/core/src/com/project_1_2/group16/screens/GameScreen.java
   and change the numerical solver on line 87 to either RK2 or EULER.
-  (changing this will only effect the source code, not the pre-compiled project, the main class of the source code is located in the desktop package)

 - Gradle instructions:
   - make sure you have gradle installed: https://gradle.org/